Unity-Technologies/com.unity.multiplayer.docs/docs/components/time.md

 ## New Features

+-->

+There are different ways to define time in multiplayer scenarios.
+A multiplayer game connects multiple peers together where each peer has a different game engine time `Time.time` and potentially a different system time.
+This means there is a lack of a consistent time systems between peers and we need a time system that addresses this problem of running multiple peers connected to each other in controlled manner while keeping latency in mind.

+## Networking Topologies and Time

+Networking topology affects how we think about the concept of time.
+MLAPI always uses a [listen server](../reference/glossary/network-topologies.md#client-hosted-listen-server) or **star topology** where all clients connect to a single server/host.
+This server contains and broadcasts state to all other clients.
+It does not necessarily hold authority over the state.

+The possibilities of expressing times comes down to the following:

+1. **Shared Time** A shared time between all peers.
+This time is used to ensure that all peers can display something at the same real world time.

+1. **Local Time** As a single peer I have my own local time and base my gameplay around that time.

+1. **Receive Time** When a peer-A receives state from peer-B, the `receive time` is based on the `local time` that Peer-B had when sending the message.
+This time can be used to smoothly interpolate received data.

+The **star topology** allows us to reduce the amount of receive time each peer needs to keep track of.
+Since a client only receives state from the server it only has a single receive time, the `Server Time`.
+In addition it has one `local time` which it uses to send state to the server.
+The server can then map that time to `server time` when relaying the state to other clients.
+That way not all clients need to know about the time of other clients.

 ### Server Time
 A client receives regular state updates from the server containing data about the game state.
 This state could for instance be a position.
 Because time passes as packets travel between the server and clients this state is in a different position in time then the state of a locally controlled player character. `ServerTime.Time` can be used to interact with logic in this time space.